letmeentertainyou/IceBrakes/docs/README.txt

     foo = False  # VALID PYTHON

 Even though our dataclass was frozen, we still lost the data by simply overwriting what the name 'foo' references.
-My propososal is for some kind of syntax to let the language know you cannot reassign to a given name.
+My proposal is for some kind of syntax to let the language know you cannot reassign to a given name.

-For simplicty that syntax is implemented as a comment at the end of a line.
+For simplicity that syntax is implemented as a comment at the end of a line.
 Hashmark dollarsign (#$) as the last two characters of the line tells IceBrakes to jump into action.
 Here's an example use and the expected output, with line numbers for clarity.